Blood & Truth: Reception

-The game received generally positive reviews from critics according to review aggregator Metacritic.
+The game received generally positive reviews from critics according to review aggregator website Metacritic.
 The game topped the UK chart in its week of release, a first for a virtual reality game.

 IGN enjoyed the game's set pieces, writing that "It’s fun and novel just to actually be a part of scenes that I’ve watched play out in movies and shows a couple dozen times".
 While feeling the gunplay was a little simplistic, Road to VR praised the character animations of the game, "With photogrammetry, motion capture, and smart design, London Studio has raised the bar for virtual characters at a scale not seen in any VR game to date".
-UploadVR critcized the aiming for gunplay, feeling the PlayStation Move controllers limited the game, "Aiming requires lots of precision, so it’s frustrating to say the least when you miss headshots because of inferior light-based motion controllers.
+UploadVR criticized the aiming for gunplay, feeling the PlayStation Move controllers limited the game: "Aiming requires lots of precision, so it’s frustrating to say the least when you miss headshots because of inferior light-based motion controllers.